MASILab/Synb0-DISCO/README.md

 Flags:
 --notopup Skips the application of FSL's topup susceptability correction
+* as a default, we run topup for you, although you may want to run this on your own (for example with your own config file, or if you would like to utilize multiple b0's)

 See INPUTS/OUTPUTS sections below.
 In short, if within your current directory you have your INPUTS